How Long Can Negative Information Remain on Your Credit Report?

 Collections -- 7 Years

-Quick Note: Even when an account is marked "closed" or "transferred," the negative account history may stay on your report for seven years.
+Quick Note: Even when an account is marked "closed" or "transferred," the adverse account history may stay on your report for seven years.

 Settled Debts -- 7 Years

-A debt that has been paid in full should be listed as "paid" and show a balance of $0.
-However, a debt settled for less than the full balance typically results in an entry of "settled for less than the balance," although the balance should show as $0.
+Quick Note: A debt that has been paid in full should be listed as "paid" and show a balance of $0.
+However, a debt settled for less than the full balance typically results in an entry of "settled" or "settled for less than the balance," although the balance should show as $0.
 The credit report should note settled judgments as "satisfied."

-Currently, credit reporting agencies are not reporting most civil judgments due to recent regulatory action and lawsuits.
-However, in general, civil judgments may remain on your credit report for seven years from the date that the court entered the judgment.
+Currently, credit reporting agencies are not reporting most civil judgments due to recent regulatory actions and lawsuits.
+However, some civil judgments may remain on your credit report for seven years from when the court entered the judgment.

 Lawsuits -- Not Reported

-A civil lawsuit should not appear on your report unless it results in judgment.
+A civil lawsuit should not appear on your credit report unless it results in judgment.

 A Chapter 7 bankruptcy remains on your credit report for ten years from the date your bankruptcy case was filed, not from the date of discharge.
 A Chapter 13 bankruptcy should drop off your report seven years from the date you filed your case.
 Note that it does not matter if the case was completed or dismissed.